-Graduation Requirements for MS and DNP
+Graduation Requirements for MS

-The graduate and doctorate degree will be granted to candidates who meet all of the University catalog requirements plus the following:
+The graduate degree will be granted to candidates who meet all of the University catalog requirements plus the following:

-- 1. Graduate cumulative GPA of 3.0 or better - 2.
-All courses must be passed with a B or better - Completed practice inquiry project for DNP - 4.
-Completed thesis for MS
+- Graduate cumulative GPA of 3.0 or better. - 2.
+All courses must be passed with a B or better. - Completed comprehensive exam or thesis.
+Thesis required for nurse educator.